RacovitaMadalina/MyCinema-FIIPracticProject/README.md

 Here you can find all of the endpoints the application exposes.
 (REST paradigm: GET/PUT/POST/DELETE for manipulating the entities).

-The application uses Log4j for logging the client's activity while accessing the API.
+The application uses Log4j for logging the client's activity while he is accessing the API.